 Medical assistance in Basel

-While staying in Basel, you or a member of your family, might catch a cold, need medication or even fall seriously ill.
-This chapter lists useful addresses in Basel as well as offering general information on where and how adults and children can get assistance for health matters.
+You might catch a cold during the ESC, need medication or even fall seriously ill.
+This chapter lists useful addresses in Basel as well as offering general information on where and how you can get assistance for health matters.